mlswg/mls-protocol/draft-ietf-mls-protocol.md

 committing them all at once.

-Before the initialization of a group, clients publish ClientInitKey objects to a directory provided to the Messaging Service.
+Before the initialization of a group, clients publish ClientInitKey objects to a directory provided by the Messaging Service.

 ~~~~~
                                                                Group